 Becoming Big Mike

-Becoming Michael Oher was no easy task, and did not happen overnight.
+Becoming Michael Oher was no easy task, and it certainly did not happen overnight.
 Quinton Aaron had to go through a great amount of intensive training and practice to make the role work.

 The new actor also had to lose some weight for the role.
 Determined, Aaron shed 100 pounds in just a few months.
 He told press that he would have “done anything” to prove that he was the perfect fit for the part.